markriggins/dockerfy/README.md

 2. **Load secret settings** from a file a /secrets/secrets.env, that become available for use in templates as {{ .Secret.**VARNAME** }}
 3. **Execute the nginx.conf.tmpl template**.
 This template uses the powerful go language templating features to substitute environment variables and secret settings directly into the nginx.conf file.
 (Which is handy since nginx doesn't read the environment itself.)
 Every occurance of {{ .Env.**VARNAME** }} will be replaced with the value of $VARNAME, and every {{ .Secret.**VARNAME** }} will be replaced with the secret value of VARNAME.
 4. **Wait** for the http://${MYSQLSERVER} server to start accepting requests on port ${MYSQLPORT} for up to 60 seconds
-4. **Run migrate_lock** a program to perform a Django/MySql database migration to update the database schema, and wait for it to finish.
+5. **Run migrate_lock** a program to perform a Django/MySql database migration to update the database schema, and wait for it to finish.
-5. **Start the cache-cleaner-daemon**, which will run in the background presumably cleaning up stale cache files while nginx runs
+6. **Start the cache-cleaner-daemon**, which will run in the background presumably cleaning up stale cache files while nginx runs
-6. **Start Reaping Zombie processes** under a separate goroutine in case the cache-cleaner-deamon loses track of its child processes.
+7. **Start Reaping Zombie processes** under a separate goroutine in case the cache-cleaner-deamon loses track of its child processes.
-7. **Run nginx** with its customized nginx.conf file and html
+8. **Run nginx** with its customized nginx.conf file and html as user `nobody`
-8. **Propagate Signals** to all processes, so the container can exit cleanly on SIGHUP or SIGINT
+9. **Propagate Signals** to all processes, so the container can exit cleanly on SIGHUP or SIGINT
-9. **Monitor Processes** and exit if nginx or the cache-cleaner-daemon dies
+10. **Monitor Processes** and exit if nginx or the cache-cleaner-daemon dies

 This all assumes that the /secrets volume was mounted and the environment variables $MYSQLSERVER, $MYSQLPORT